NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 2. Within the AWS console, or using the AWS API, create a Lambda function with:
     1. Python 3.10, or higher, as the runtime.
     1. Set the permissions to the role created above.
-    1. Under `Additional Configurations` select `Enable VPC` and select a VPC and Subnet that will have access to all the FSx for ONtAP file system management endpoints that you want to gather audit logs from.
+    1. Under `Additional Configurations` select `Enable VPC` and select a VPC and Subnet that will have access to all the FSx for ONTAP file system management endpoints that you want to gather audit logs from.
+Also, select a Security Group that allows TCP port 443 outbound.
+Inbound rules don't matter since the Lambda function is not accessible from a network.
     1. Click `Create Function` and on the next page, under the `Code` tab, select `Upload From -> .zip file.` Provide the .zip file created by the steps above.
     1. From the `Configuration -> General` tab set the timeout to at least 30 seconds.
 You will may need to increase that if it has to process a lot of audit entries and/or process a lot of FSx for ONTAP file systems.